-Figure 2.
-Binary tree to infer per-segment loss from source 0 to receivers $R_1$ and $R_2$ stripes to limit the effect of non-perfect correlation among the packets in a stripe.
-This inference technique extends to trees with more than 2 leaves and more than 2 levels.
+Figure 2: Binary tree to infer per-segment loss from source 0 to receivers $R_1$ and $R_2$

-We extend this end-to-end unicast probing scheme to routers with multiple active queue management instances, e.g., 3-color RED, and develop heuristics for the probing frequency and the particular receivers to probe to ensure good domain coverage.
+We extend this end-to-end unicast probing scheme to routers with multiple active queue management instances, e.g., 3-color RED [20], and develop heuristics for the probing frequency and the particular receivers to probe to ensure good domain coverage.
 Assured forwarding queues use three drop precedences referred to as green, yellow, and red.
 Suppose $\mathcal{P}{red}$ is the percentage of red packets accepted (not dropped) by the active queue.
-We define percentages for yellow and green traffic similarly, and show how these percentages are computed in the Appendix.
+We define percentages for yellow and green traffic similarly, and show how these percentages are computed in the appendix.
 Link loss can be inferred by subtracting the transmission probability from 1.
-If $L{g}$ , $L{y}$ , and $L{r}$ are the inferred losses of green, yellow and red traffic, respectively, loss can be expressed as:
+If $L_g$ , $L_y$ , and $L_r$ are the inferred losses of green, yellow and red traffic respectively, loss can be expressed as: